-Of course, I will also pack clothes and shoes and all that lark, but speaking from an active point of view, those 6 are my most important items.
+Of course, packing clothes, shoes and all that lark are important too, but speaking from an active point of view, these 6 are my go to items.
 But, what about activities?

 How can you ensure an active holiday, while also spending time relaxing by the pools?

-- Take the stairs – Seriously, I don’t know how many times in my life I’ve heard people say this, yet, I still see full escalators and lifts, yet empty staircases….
-It’s possibly the simplest of tasks, it’s great for your heart and it opens up movement in your joints.
-I rarely take the lift anywhere — Unless I’m really hungover, that is.
+- Take the stairs – Seriously, I don’t know how many times in my life I’ve heard people say this, yet, I still see full escalators and lifts, and empty staircases.
+It’s possibly the simplest of tasks.
+Not only is it great for your heart but it also opens up movement in your joints.
+Unless you’re super hungover, injured or ill, never take the lift.

 - Swimming – I’m pretty sure, most sun/beach/resort style hotels have a pool if they don’t you seriously need to reconsider the types of holidays you’re booking.
 Swimming is one of the best forms of exercise.
 It’s easy on your joints and muscles but still gives you a great cardio workout.
-Better yet, swimming is so relaxing in the sunshine–unless you have a gazillion children in the pool with their inflatables and water pistols–maybe try and head to the pool nice and early, before they arrive.
+Better yet, swimming is so relaxing in the sunshine.
+Unless you have a gazillion children in the pool, equipped with inflatables and water pistols.
+Maybe try and head to the pool nice and early, before they arrive.

 - Tennis – I love playing tennis.
-Last year Mike and I went to Spain, to my aunt’s apartment and made use of their tennis courts, we played for around 40 minutes a day, and although I’m no pro, it was great fun.
-Tennis is a great way to stay active on holiday.
-Most resorts now have their own tennis courts and equipment and court hire is fairly cheap.
+Mike and I recently went to Spain, to my aunt’s apartment, making use of their tennis courts.
+Playing for around 40 minutes a day, we spent time together, having fun and staying active.
+Many resorts now have their own tennis courts and equipment and court hire is fairly cheap.
 Due to constant stretching, tennis is not only good for your cardio and aerobic health, but it’s great for flexibility too.

 - Try something new – This is my favourite tip.
 You’re on holiday.
-Like I said before, holidays are for exploring and that shouldn’t mean just the location.
+Holidays are for exploring and that shouldn’t mean just the location.
 Explore yourself, try something new.
-Many hotel animation teams put on daily activities like Zumba, aqua aerobics, salsa lessons, etc. Why not take part in one of these in your quest to stay active?
-If you’re near a lake, river or sea, you could even try your hand at canoeing or paddleboarding.
+Many hotel animation teams put on daily activities like Zumba, yoga, aqua aerobics, salsa lessons, etc. Why not take part in one of these in your quest to stay active?
+If you’re near a lake, river or sea, you could even try your hand at canoeing or paddle boarding.
 If you’re feeling really extreme you could also consider rock climbing and canyoning.

 There are so many ways to stay active on holiday.

-I plan to spend half my time being active and the other half doing absolutely nothing, but reading, relaxing and drinking cocktails.
+Don’t feel guilty if you’d rather spend your time reading, relaxing and drinking cocktails over staying active.
 Don’t feel like you need to cram everything into one day.
 Enjoy your time, enjoy the food, enjoy the air and enjoy the wine….